Who are the Rohingya?

 The Rohingya are a mainly Muslim ethnic minority group consisting of an estimated 1.1 million people in Myanmar.
 Around 90–95% of the Rohingya live in northern Rakhine.

 According to the Kofi Annan-led Advisory Commission on Rakhine State published in August 2017, some 10% of the world’s stateless people live in Myanmar, and the Rohingya in Rakhine constitute the single biggest stateless community in the world.

-The community faces a number of restrictions which affect basic rights and many aspects of their daily lives.
-Approximately 120,000 people are still left in camps for Internally Displaced People (IDPs).
+The community faces a number of restrictions that affect basic rights and many aspects of their daily lives.

 In the early hours of 25 August 2017, violence broke out in Rakhine State, Myanmar.
 The extent and implications remain uncertain.
-An estimated 400,000 Rohingya are still trapped in conflict zones of Rakhine state, where needs are unknown and access virtually impossible.
+It is not known how many more Rohingya are still trapped in conflict zones of Rakhine state, where needs are unknown and access virtually impossible.

 ActionAid is especially concerned about the impact of the violence on women and girls, who are in particular need of protection and assistance.
 The Government of Myanmar has restricted humanitarian access to Rakhine state.
 This means that UN agencies and NGOs are unable to provide aid and immediate relief to civilians in desperate need.